You are not alone

 - It's totally normal to feel worried about the rules and regulations changing.
 But if you find you're worrying so much that it’s becoming hard to do other things, speak to a friend or trusted adult about how you're feeling.

-- If you’re unsure how to start a conversation about mental health, check out our reaching out for help page, or this blog from Rachel, 18, on her tips for starting a conversation around mental health in lockdown.
+- If you’re unsure how to start a conversation about mental health, check out our reaching out for help page.

 - Louisa, 17, shares her tips for coping with anxiety about change.